jimatienza/CRUD-Laravel/README.md

 4.Open the project in an IDE and edit the .env file put the name of the database to the DB_DATABASE like this DB_DATABASE=YourDB then change DB_USERNAME value to root and the DB_PASSWORD value to none(as in nothing)

-5. Go to the CMD and access the address of the project from the htdocs.
+5.Go to the CMD and access the address of the project from the htdocs.
 Type "php artisan migrate"

 6.Go to a browser and go to localhost/rioslibrary and your done.